jaredmdunn/wherever-we-go/04_games-modes/02_free-play.md

 - Seek out NPCs or locations that interest them.
 - Share what their character is thinking or feeling.

-The GM should respond by putting the world in motion—letting NPCs react, presenting opportunities, and showing the consequences of the players’ choices.
+The GM should respond by putting the world in motion-letting NPCs react, presenting opportunities, and showing the consequences of the players’ choices.

 ---